urban-fasel/FlexWingROM/README.md

 ### Parametrized wing model generator and fluid structure interaction simulation of flexible wings

 First, a flexible wing FSI model is generated that is coupling a finite element code with a 3D unsteady panel method.
-The wing design is fully parametrised and can be defined in the [code/wingDesignAndSimParameters.m](/code/wingDesignAndSimParameters.m) (e.g. the airfoil shape, the planform, the material properties, structural design, ...).
+The wing design is fully parametrised and can be defined in [code/wingDesignAndSimParameters.m](/code/wingDesignAndSimParameters.m) (e.g. the airfoil shape, the planform, the material properties, structural design, ...).
 The open source FE-code YetAnotherFEcode and parts of the Apame 3D panel code and XFOIL are used:
 * Finite element code:
   * Shobhit Jain, Jacopo Marconi & Paolo Tiso (2020).
 YetAnotherFEcode.
 Zenodo.